'Football is life' -- Turning an African superpower into world beaters

 Of La Liga's involvement, Falode says: "They let us know the things we should be doing in terms of strategy and also begin to look at how to create more competition and how to get the men involved in what we are doing in order to make it more acceptable.
 That is to say that you have to use the face of the men to compliment the women in order for you to get the results the men are getting for your own league."

-But for all the progress, attracting sponsors to the domestic league has proven to be difficult, says Falode, and women also need to be appointed to decision-making roles -- a call echoed by many involved in the women's game around the world, even FIFA.
+For all the progress, attracting sponsors to the domestic league has proven to be difficult, says Falode, and women also need to be appointed to decision-making roles -- a call echoed by many involved in the women's game around the world, even FIFA.

 "We have made progress from where we were.
 Where we are now is an indicator where there's a more cohesive, consistent approach and planning and execution of programs for women's football, we can grow a culture of huge followership, which perhaps can begin to attract some form of investment and sponsorship," says Falode.